SudipMahajan/TSPusingPSO/README.md

-It is essential to read following paper for understanding first application of PSO for solving TSP Problem: https://www.researchgate.net/publication/4052712_Particle_swarm_optimization_for_traveling_salesman_problem The graph mentioned in this paper is included in 'cities14.py' file in the form of adjacency matrix.
+It is essential to read following paper for understanding first application of PSO for solving TSP Problem: https://www.researchgate.net/publication/4052712_Particle_swarm_optimization_for_traveling_salesman_problem The algorithm is Swap Sequence based PSO (SSPSO).
+The graph mentioned in this paper is included in 'cities14.py' file in the form of adjacency matrix.
 The optimal tour with cost of 30.8785 is obtained by the presented code

 'TSPusingsspso.py' is main python implementation file which needs to be .
 All functions and TSP graph are implemented in the user-defined module 'psofortspmodule.py' which is imported in 'TSPusingsspso.py'